- Psychological anthropology, constructions of mental-emotional health

-- Music and emotion / affect
+- Music as atmosphere, music and affect

 - Emotions and the body, bodily ways of knowing

-- Trance/ altered states of consciousness via emotional and musical pathways
+- Trance/ altered states of consciousness

 - Anthropology of magic, mystery, and supernatural phenomena